LaDeMonika/LaDeMonika/README.md

 ### About me

-💡 I consider myself as innovative person.
+💡 I consider myself an innovative person.
 I am always inspired to brainstorm new ideas and approaches to tackle global issues.
 I believe that innovation can bring positive changes to the world, so I strive to find creative ways to address challenges.

 🚀 I don't give up easily.
 When I set a goal, I work hard to achieve it, no matter what challenges come my way.
 I always look for ways to overcome obstacles and reach my goals.